& ARROW MAKING SUPPLIES.

-Chris has also been making Ash and Poplar shafts.
+Chris also made Ash and Poplar shafts.
 These are suitable for mediæval style arrows and Longbow Society ‘Standard Arrow’.

 This photo, taken at night with a very long exposure camera, shows the paradox that can’t normally be seen with the naked eye.
 The nocks have an LED light in them allowing you to see the spin and paradox quite clearly.

-Some of my large stock of Boyton Archery arrow shafts.
+Some of my large stock of Boyton Archery/Dal’s Archery arrow shafts.

 I keep many thousands in stock as to spine match arrows takes a lot of shafts!

 I colour code the ends to make my life easier and to stop ‘you-

 Fletching a medieval arrow out on my range.